 The figure of the monstrous shark is a distinctly modern one, linked to the growth of the aesthetic of the sublime and the re-envisioning of nature of which the sublime was a part.
 This re-envisioning is in turn linked to the growth of capitalist social relations in early modern culture – relations often figured (like the shark) in terms of the monstrous, terrible and predatory.
 Representations of the shark are insistently linked to the task of imagining capital, especially with regards to its colonial or imperial forms.
 They figure the social through nature and vice versa.
 This opens a reading of the shark in contemporary culture (in Hirst in particular) as a figure of ecological anxiety, but argues that these anxieties in turn are overcoded by their function in imagining globalised (neo)imperial relations

 |Keywords (uncontrolled):||Sublime; sublimity; cultural history of sharks; history of conceptions of nature; cosmography; natural sublime; ecology; terror; modernity; technology; capitalism; empire; slavery; John Milton; Gustave Doré; Damien Hirst; John Singleton Copley; James Thomson; Steven Spielberg; Peter Benchley; William Petty; Thomas Mun; Edward Misselden; cinema; art; literature; advertising; popular culture.|

 |Notes on copyright:||Post-refereed version as permitted by publisher.|

-|Deposited On:||31 Mar 2010 08:11|
+|Date Deposited:||31 Mar 2010 08:11|